okfn/handbook/text/courses/gentle-introduction-descriptive-data-analysis.rst

 #.
 In which countries are investors based (their base)?
 #.
 In which countries are investors based, and where did they acquire land?
 #.
 Which investors are working in which sectors?
 #.
-Which investors are working in which sectors, and how did they use the land they had purchased?
+Which investors are working in which sectors, and how did they use the land they purchased?
 Tip: data on how acquired land was used is in the column called ‘Production’.
 #.
 Which companies work in which sectors, broken down by base country?
 #.
 What are the names of investors that have made similar sized land acquisitions, and in which countries did they make those acquisitions?
 #.
 What were similar sized land acquisitions used for, and in which country, and what is the status of the deal?